 Allocation Assist

-The Remarkable Development of Saudi Arabia Healthcare System
+The Remarkable Development of Saudi Arabia’s Healthcare System

-The Remarkable Development of Saudi Arabia Healthcare System
+The Remarkable Development of Saudi Arabia’s Healthcare System

 Saudi Arabia has a well-established healthcare system, consisting of a network of primary, secondary, and tertiary facilities.
-Saudi Arabia’s Healthcare Sector has grown exponentially over the decades as the Saudi government has strategically invested in developing its healthcare capacity.
+Saudi Arabia’s healthcare sector has grown exponentially over the decades.
+The Saudi government has strategically invested in developing its healthcare capacity.

 Private investment and public-private partnerships (PPP) are driving further growth, ensuring access to high-quality healthcare for all members of society.
 A focus on public health has contributed to the average life expectancy in Saudi Arabia increasing from 64 years in 1970 to 75 years in 2015, to an estimated 77.6 years in 2023.

 The transformation of the Saudi Arabian healthcare system since 1970 has been astonishing.
-In 1970, there were 74 hospitals with 9,039 beds, By 2005, there were 350 hospitals with nearly 48,000 beds.
-Few, if any, other nations of a comparable geographical and population have achieved such remarkable growth in healthcare on a broad national scale in a relatively short time period.
+In 1970, there were 74 hospitals with 9,039 beds.
+By 2005, there were 350 hospitals with nearly 48,000 beds.
+Few, if any, other nations of comparable geographical and population have achieved such remarkable growth in healthcare on a broad national scale in a relatively short period.

-Today, citizens and residents of Saudi Arabia have access to thousands of hospitals and clinics throughout the Kingdom, where they can obtain virtually any specialized medical treatment they might need.
+Today, citizens and residents of Saudi Arabia have access to thousands of hospitals and clinics throughout the Kingdom.
+They can obtain virtually any specialized medical treatment they might need.

-Saudi citizens and expatriates working in the public sector receive free comprehensive national health insurance, while those working in the private sector receive healthcare services through employer-provided private health insurance.
+Saudi citizens and expatriates working in the public sector receive free comprehensive national health insurance.
+Meanwhile, those working in the private sector receive healthcare services through employer-provided private health insurance.

 How Saudi Arabia’s healthcare sector has developed over the decades: